SouthGreenPlatform/training_reproducible_research/docs/pages/containers/containers-2-the-basics.md

 ```

 Docker will automatically download the container image and subsequently run the
 command!
-Here we're using `-v HOST:PATH_INTO_DOCKER` to mount the current directory
+Here we're using `-v HOST:PATH_INTO_DOCKER` to mount the required directory
 inside the container in order to make the `tempfile` input available to bowtie2.
-More on these so-called "Bind mounts" in Section 4 of this tutorial.
+More on these so-called "Bind mounts" in Section [bind mount](https://southgreenplatform.github.io/training_reproducible_research/pages/containers/containers-4-managing-containers/#bind-mounts) of this tutorial.

 !!!
 Success "Quick recap"
     In this section we've learned: